 Learning Thai Will Be Easy If You Practice With Native Speakers

 Get your grip on the Thai language by practicing with native speakers.
 Native people are well aware of the basics of the language to help you speak Thai fluently.
 Moreover, a native English speaker can learn the language with the lyrics of Thai songs.

-Therefore, there happen times when you cannot stop worrying that you are learning Thai slowly.
-Thus, it is important to start speaking Thai in the daily conversational Thai talks.
+Therefore, there happen times when you cannot stop worrying that you are slowly learning Thai.
+Thus, it is important to start speaking Thai in daily conversational Thai talks.
 Practice writing a few phrases in the Thai language daily to get fluent.

 Thus, it is excellent to get fluent in a foreign language while learning with native people.
-Speak Thai by practicing and move from the intermediate level to the advanced level.
+Speak Thai by practicing and moving from the intermediate level to the advanced level.

 It is one of the best ways to get fluent in the Thai language.
 Watching the Thai movies and videos of native Thai instructors on youtube channels can help you learn the language anywhere in the world.
 You have learned a lot and are halfway away from speaking Thai fluently.

-Furthermore, many foreigners learn Thai alphabets and master the Thai scripts by watching the youtube videos of native speakers.
-So, to master the spoken Thai language, learn Thai online either by taking lessons or watching the Thai youTube channel.
+Furthermore, many foreigners learn the Thai alphabet and master the Thai script by watching Youtube videos of native speakers.
+So, to master the spoken Thai language, learn Thai online either by taking lessons or watching the Thai YouTube channel.